mkolod/deep-reinforcement-learning/p3_collab-compet/README.md

 The environment is considered solved, when the average (over 100 episodes) of those  **scores**  is at least +0.5.

+The environment was solved using Multi-Agent Deep Deterministic Policy Gradient (MADDPG).
+See the [paper](https://arxiv.org/pdf/1706.02275.pdf) for details.

 ### Getting Started

 We will use the conda environment to ensure that the packages we are installing won't cause conflicts with the default system Python environment.